OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 When an [equivalent COM add-in is specified](#specify-an-equivalent-com-add-in), Office on Windows will not display your Office Add-in's user interface (UI) if the equivalent COM add-in is installed.
 Office only hides the ribbon buttons of the Office Add-in and doesn't prevent installation.
 Therefore, your Office Add-in will still appear in the following locations within the UI.

 - Under **My add-ins**.
-- As an entry in the ribbon manager (Excel, Word, and PowerPoint only).
+- As an entry on the ribbon manager (Excel, Word, and PowerPoint only).

 > [!NOTE]
 > Specifying an equivalent COM add-in in the manifest has no effect on other platforms, like Office on the web or on Mac.